Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 1. Compute taxes correctly

-All sales, purchases, and taxes – output GST, input GST, and net GST should be diligently computed without any errors or inaccuracies creeping in, which could attract scrutiny.
+The taxpayer should diligently compute all sales, purchases, and taxes—output GST, input GST, and net GST—without errors or inaccuracies, as these could attract scrutiny.

 2. Timely uploading of invoices by suppliers